A twelve month subscription to TrafCam will cost you £49 and must be used in conjunction with a Palm Computer and a handheld

 Flash light, Makes it easy to notice at night.

-Five Times, This give you five warnings only and then stops alerting you.
+Five Times, This give you five warnings only and then

 Large Buffer, For over zealous GPS units.